 250 workers.
 2 years 2 months 5 days.
 200,000,000 people.
 300 meters…

-A great monument also has fascinating stories, facts, details and more information than you probably need to know!
+A great monument not only has an interesting history, it also has fascinating stories, facts, details and more information than you probably need to know!
 Three different colors of paint?